Help Create a Home for Moms and Kids through the

 During her time as the organization’s Executive Director, Eileen Peltier championed statewide efforts to provide recovery housing and supports to those with Substance Use Disorder (SUD).
-Her work led to a partnership between Downstreet and Vermont Foundation of Recovery to create a recovery residence aimed at housing women with dependent children in Barre.
+Her work led to a partnership between Downstreet and Vermont Foundation of Recovery to create a recovery residence in Barre aimed at housing moms in recovery and their children.
 The first focus for the Eileen Impact and Innovation Fund is to bridge a funding gap for our Barre Recovery Residence project.

-You can help these women and their children by supporting our Barre Recovery Residence project, which will convert a three-story building in Barre into a sober living environment for up to six women and their children coming directly from homelessness.
+You can help these moms and kids by supporting our Barre Recovery Residence project, which will convert a three-story building in Barre into a sober living environment for up to six women and their children coming directly from homelessness.

 ABOUT THE EILEEN IMPACT & INNOVATION FUND